 The COVID-19 outbreak has developed rapidly in 2020, with a significant number of infections.
 Measures taken to contain the virus have affected economic activity and include limiting the movement of people and the temporary closure of businesses and schools.
 In the Going Concern section of the Directors' report, the directors set out the impact of the crisis on the going concern assessment.
-The crisis a Non Adjusting Post Balance Sheet event as far as these financial statements are concerned.
-It is not possible to assess the potential impact of Covid on the carrying value of the company's assets in the forthcoming financial year.
+The directors do not consider the impact of Covid will have a material impact on the carrying value of the company's assets in the forthcoming financial year.

-Strategic Report for the Year Ended 31 December 2019 (continued)
+Strategic Report for the Year Ended 31 December 2020 (continued)